Boosting Unity Game Performance: Sprite Sheet Optimization

 Select your sprites in the left panel and click on Sprite settings in the top toolbar.
 Pivot points are represented by a circle.
 You can select multiple shapes and move all pivot points at once.

-Use Anim preview from the top toolbar to see an animation of the selected sprites.
+Use Preview Anims from the top toolbar to see an animation of the selected sprites.
 Changes to the pivot points are updated while you edit them.

 The right panel contains edits to set the pivot points in absolute and relative coordinates.
 The relative coordinates use the range of 0 — 1 where 0/0 is in the bottom left of the sprite.